Tag Archives: Gene Tierney

 Loretta Young and Joseph Cotten in “The Farmer’s Daughter,” 1947

-In those days each studio had its own portrait gallery, where photographers were busy shooting the stars.
+In the day each studio had its own portrait gallery, where photographers were busy shooting the stars.
 “Stills” as they were called, were shot of each movie star.
-These photos were issued to fans and used for publicity and for fashion articles.
+These photos were issued to fans and used for publicity and for fashion articles and movie magazines.
 The portrait photo was the most carefully handled of all stills, an art form crafted by photographers such as George Hurrell, Ernest Bachrach, Clarence Sinclair Bull, Eugene Robert Richee and others.
 Such portraits not only helped sell the picture, but also sold the star.
-And when romance was part of the movie, the dual portrait had to convey a strong chemical attraction.
-The intimacy portrayed in the photo was a signpost to audiences signifying that whatever troubles the plot threw at them, the couple would always share their love.
+And when romance was part of the movie, the dual portrait had to convey a strong attraction.
+The intimacy portrayed in the photo was a signpost to audiences signifying that whatever troubles the plot threw at them, the couple chemistry lit up the screen.

 Jean Arthur and Charles Boyer in “History is Made at Night,” 1937,